Do you suspect your car or truck has a loose battery cable? This could affect the whole electrical system, especially the ignition equipment.

 Loose Battery Cables

-The primary and most apparent sign of a loose battery cable is, well, you can see it.
+The primary and most obvious sign of a loose battery cable is, well, you can see it.

 Electrical cables connect to the two battery terminals.
-They should sit snug.
+They should sit tight.
 If you can pull one of the cables off with a quick tug, it’s loose.

-Similarly, you shouldn’t be able to jiggle the connections loose.
+Similarly, you shouldn’t be able to shake the connections loose.
 They should be gripping the positive or negative terminals with considerable force.

 In almost all situations, you should be able to tighten up the clamp bolts.
 The tighter they are, the more secure the battery cables will be.